ProzorroUKR/openprocurement.api/docs/source/tendering/esco/tutorial.rst

 Tender status ``active.tendering`` allows registration of bids.

-Bidder can register a bid with `draft` status:
+Bidder can register a bid for lot №1 with `draft` status:

 .. http:example:: tutorial/register-bidder.http
    :code: